Using the H5P Drag & Drop Tool

 3. You can also add some custom feedback depending on the percentage a user gets correct.
 To do so, click Add Range and fill in the feedback for your preferred percentage.

 4. Set your preferred Behavioural settings.
 These determine how the user interacts with the question.
-All boxes are checked by default.
+Some boxes are checked by default.

 Enable Retry will allow infinite attempts.

 Require user input before the solution can be viewed ensures that users must enter something before the solution is available.

 Give one point for whole task disables individual answer scoring and penalties for inccorect answers.
 This will score one point for the task in its entirety.

 Apply Penalties will lower the score of users who drop elements in the wrong zones

 Enable Score Explanation displays the breakdown of reasons for the final score (this can only be applied when Apply Penalties has been selected).

 Background opacity for draggables is the level of transparency for the draggable elements.
 This should be a number between 1 and 100.

 Drop Zone Highlighting options are When Dragging, Always or Never.
 These determine when the drop zones will become highlighted.